 Now imagine we had a function like:

-getDistanceFromLocationTo(double lattitude, double longitude)
+getDistanceFromLocationTo(double latitude, double longitude)

 If I wanted to find the distance from my location to, say, Rice Hall, I might run the code: